-Weight loss surgery can be a very effective way of losing weight and putting type 2 diabetes into remission.
+Weight loss surgery, also called bariatric surgery, can be a very effective way of losing weight and putting type 2 diabetes into remission.
 It involves bypassing or reducing the size of your stomach — so you feel fuller sooner and eat less.
 This type of surgery is known as bariatric surgery or metabolic surgery.

 Bariatric surgery and diabetes

 For people with diabetes, bariatric surgery isn’t just about weight loss.
 It is now seen as an actual treatment for type 2 diabetes, and the weight loss becomes a bonus.
 It helps your body to produce and use insulin more efficiently and effectively.

 Research has shown people’s blood sugar levels dropping to below the diabetes range soon after surgery, even when they haven’t lost weight.
 Because of this, most people who have bariatric surgery have their diabetes medications stopped soon afterwards.

 Bariatric surgery changes the way the digestive system works, in ways that are beneficial for people with type 2 diabetes.
 It can: